 An Orchestrator such as ATOM can quickly spin up one VNF (e.g. HPE Arc Sight VNF) per tenant as part of the service activation.

 The monitoring VNF can be customized as per the tenant requirements.
 For example, a healthcare customer could be interested in service availability while a financial customer could be concerned about service performance.
 The Service Providers can offer differentiated services by instantiating different vendor VNFs for these different tenants.

 The Orchestrator itself has a distributed server-agent architecture.

-The server provides the administrator a central view to create business and service policies.
+The server provides the administrator with a central view to create business and service policies.
 The agent is deployed closer to the network infrastructure and designed to manage the network resources within the pods including policy provisioning and management.
 This allows Orchestrator to scale across multiple data centers providing uniform business and network policy compliance.
-Multiple servers can be setup in an Active-Active configuration behind a load balancer to share the load and to offer high availability.
+Multiple servers can be set up in an Active-Active configuration behind a load balancer to share the load and to offer high availability.

 – Kiran Sirupa, January 6th, 2017.